MicrosoftLearning/mslearn-azure-ml/Instructions/10-Deploy-online-endpoint.md

 # Deploy a model to a managed online endpoint

-MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
-MLflow Tracking is a component that logs and tracks your training job metrics, parameters and model artifacts.
+To consume a model in an application, and get real-time predictions, you'll want to deploy the model to a managed online endpoint.
+An MLflow model is easily deployed since you won't need to define the environment or create the scoring script.

-In this exercise, you'll use MLflow to track model training run as a command job.
+In this exercise, you'll deploy an MLflow model to a managed online endpoint and test it on sample data.

 ## Before you start